 If you’re one of those over achievers who makes more than one cookie recipe for an event, here are some other cookie recipes.
-And if you’re just here because you love hello kitty, then you should probably check out my other sanrio recipes.
+If you’re here because you love hello kitty, then you should probably check out my hello kitty sushi bake and my other sanrio recipes.

 This recipe makes 19 hello kitty peanut butter chocolate sandwich cookies (or 38 hello kitty peanut butter cookies or 24 traditional round peanut butter cookies).

 Vegan Peanut Butter Hello Kitty Cookies Ingredients

 If you want to save time or prefer the traditional peanut butter cookies with the fork imprints, see the Tips and Substitutions section below for a modified version of this recipe that can be completed in less than an hour from start to finish.

 - 1 cup (260g) creamy peanut butter (I use the organic one from Costco that just has peanuts and salt)

 - 1 cup (220g) coconut, raw, vegan, or organic sugar*

 - ½ cup (4oz/125ml/120g) nondairy milk or creamer